into your inbox

 August 20, 1995: Andre Agassi’s summer of revenge comes to New Haven

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
-On this day, August 20, 1995 Andre Agassi continued his self-declared summer of revenge with a title in New Haven.
+On this day in 1995, Andre Agassi continued his self-declared summer of revenge by winning the title in New Haven

 Andre Agassi, the Vegas Kid, was one of the biggest stars in tennis history.
-He turned professional in 1986 and soon became famous, thanks to his amazing tennis skills but also his flamboyant fashion choices, including the iconic denim shorts and pink bike shorts (worn as an underlayer).
-Taught by his father and bred at the Nick Bollettieri Academy in Bradenton, Florida, Agassi’s game relied on a phenomenal return (the best of his time) and taking the ball on the rise off of both wings with incredible power.
+He turned professional in 1986 and soon became famous, thanks to his amazing tennis skills and his flamboyant fashion sense, which included the iconic denim shorts and pink bike shorts (worn as an underlayer).
+Taught by his father and bred at the Nick Bollettieri Academy in Bradenton, Florida, Agassi’s game relied on a phenomenal return (the best of its time) and taking the ball on the rise off both wings with incredible power.

 Later, the Dutchman jokingly clarified his comments, remarking, “What I meant to say was that only 75 percent are fat pigs”.
-The negative buzz following his statements did not prevent him from finishing the season as world No 10, which remained his career highest ranking.
+The negative buzz following his statements did not prevent him from finishing the season in the top 10 (world No 10), which remained his career highest ranking.
 In 1993, he was a part of the final four at Roland-Garros, and this time he was beaten by Jim Courier (6-1, 6-7, 7-5, 6-2).
 In February 1995, he claimed what was then his most important career title in Stuttgart (defeating Stich in the final, 7-6, 6-3, 6-7, 1-6, 6-3).

 The Volvo International Open was founded in 1973.
-The event moved to several American locations during its run: Bretton Woods, North Conway, and Stratton Mountain.
-Held every summer, on hard courts, a couple of weeks before the US Open, it always attracted great players preparing for the last Grand Slam of the year.
-In 1990, the Volvo International established itself in New Haven.
+The event moved to several locations in the United States during its run: Bretton Woods, North Conway, and Stratton Mountain.
+Held every summer on hard courts, a couple of weeks before the US Open, it always attracted a top-notch field who would use this event to prepare for the last Grand Slam of the year.
+In 1990, the Volvo International set up shop in New Haven.
 Since then, the title had been claimed by champions such as Petr Korda (1991), Stefan Edberg (1992) and Boris Becker (1994).

 Along with his coach, Brad Gilbert, Agassi declared that the summer of 1995 would be his “summer of revenge”.

 And so it was.
-Since then, Agassi had gone undefeated, having claimed three trophies, including two Masters 1000s.
-When he topped Mats Wilander in the New Haven semi-final (6-3, 6-3), his winning streak reached 19.
+Since then, Agassi had gone undefeated having claimed three trophies, including two Masters 1000s.
+When he topped Mats Wilander in the New Haven semi-final (6-3, 6-3), his winning streak extended to 19 matches.

-On the other side of the net stood Richard Krajicek.
-The great Dutch server had been quiet on the tour since his triumph in Stuttgart in February but it was common knowledge that, on a good week, Krajicek could match any top-five player.
-He had proven that already in New Haven by upsetting world No 4, Boris Becker, in the quarter-finals (7-6, 3-6, 7-6), and world No 6 Yevgeny Kafelnikov in the semi-finals (6-4, 6-4).
+Across the net stood Richard Krajicek.
+The big-serving Dutchman had been quiet on the tour since his triumph in Stuttgart in February but it was common knowledge that on a good week Krajicek could match any top 5 player.
+He had proven that already in New Haven by upsetting Becker, ranked No 4, in the quarter-finals (7-6, 3-6, 7-6), and Yevgeny Kafelnikov, world No 6, in the semi-finals (6-4, 6-4).
 If anyone was ready to stop Agassi’s revenge tour, it was him.

-Krajicek had the better start.
-Regularly serving above 120 mph, he dictated the game and took the first set, 6-3.
+Krajicek got off to the better start.
+Consistently serving above 120 mph, he dictated the game and took the first set 6-3.
 In the second set, Agassi was broken at 5-5, and a few points later, Krajicek obtained a first match point thanks to a 128 mph ace.

-“I felt like, ‘Yeah, I’m 130 mph away from game, set, match,’” later commented Agassi, according to The Los Angeles Times.
+“I felt like, ‘Yeah, I’m 130 mph away from game, set, match,’” Agassi commented later, according to The Los Angeles Times.

-The Vegas Kid was saved by his returning skills and, with a forehand passing shot, eventually pushed the Dutch into a tie-break where Krajicek collapsed (7-2) before drowning in the last set (6-3 ).
+The Vegas Kid was saved by his returning skills and, thanks to a forehand passing shot, he eventually pushed the Dutchman into a tiebreak where Krajicek collapsed (7-2) before going down in the final set (6-3 ).
 Even though he had faced two match points, Agassi’s winning streak on his summer of revenge was now 20.

 “I just got a little lucky, that’s all,” Agassi later said.
 “There’s no excuse for me to win this match.
 I was down match point twice against a guy serving bombs. … These weeks have given me a lot of confidence,” Agassi added.
 “My mind’s in shape, my body’s in shape, my game’s in shape.
 Now, all I have to do is to go to the US Open and take care of business.”

-Richard Krajicek would confirm his reputation as an elite force by triumphing at Wimbledon in 1996.
-On his way to the title, in the quarterfinals, he would become the only man to beat Pete Sampras at the All England Club between 1993 and 2000 (7-5, 7-6, 6-4).
-His career would be interrupted by frequent injuries, but he would nevertheless reach world No 4 in 1999.
+Richard Krajicek would confirm his reputation as an elite player by winning Wimbledon in 1996.
+On his way to the title, in the quarter-finals, he would become the only man to beat Pete Sampras at the All England Club between 1993 and 2000 (7-5, 7-6, 6-4).
+His career would be interrupted by frequent injuries, but he would nevertheless reach No 4 in the world rankings in 1999.